3D Compositional Zero-shot Learning with DeCompositional Consensus: Experiments

 \section{Experiments}

-Since our proposed benchmark lies at the intersection of point cloud processing, attribute learning, zero-shot learning, and compositional zero-shot learning, we adapt baselines representing these lines of works.
+Since our proposed benchmark lies at the intersection of point cloud processing, attribute learning, zero-shot learning, and its specialized sub-domain compositional zero-shot learning, we adapt baselines representing these lines of works.

-\textit{Object Prior} uses a point cloud part segmentation model trained with our framework and evaluates the segmentation performance on the ground truth object.
-This is the oracle upper bound for the zero-shot models. \textit{Direct Seg} trains a point cloud part segmentation model $\mathcal{F}$ without an object part prior to predict over all parts $\mathcal{P}$ in the dataset. \textit{PartPred} is inspired from a classic zero-shot baseline DAP\cite{attpred} and trains a part prediction network from the global feature of each point cloud.
-The predicted parts are used to condition the compositional part segmentation network \cite{attpred}.
+\myparagraph{Baselines.} \textit{Object Prior} uses a point cloud part segmentation model trained with our framework and evaluates the segmentation performance on the ground truth object.
+This is the oracle upper bound for the zero-shot models. \textit{Direct Seg} trains a point cloud part segmentation model $\mathcal{F}$ without a part prior to predict over all parts $\mathcal{P}$ in the dataset. \textit{PartPred} is inspired from a classic zero-shot baseline DAP \cite{attpred} and trains a part prediction network from the global feature of each point cloud.
+The predicted parts are used as $P_o$ for equation \ref{eq:inference} to condition the compositional part segmentation network \cite{attpred}.
 For zero-shot classification baselines, we use the predicted class to select the corresponding segmentation mask from the Hypothesis Bank.
-Among these, \textit{ALE\cite{ale}} represents each object class as a static vector of its most discriminative attributes (parts in our case). \textit{SPNet}\cite{spnet} learns classification by projecting the global feature of an input on a pretrained distribution where both seen and unseen objects lie \eg word embeddings. \textit{CGE}\cite{cge} proposes to model compositional relations using a graph consisting of parts connected to objects they occur in.
+Among these, \textit{SPNet} \cite{spnet} learns classification by projecting the global feature of an input on a pretrained distribution where both seen and unseen objects lie \eg word embeddings. \textit{CGE} \cite{cge} proposes to model compositional relations using a graph consisting of parts connected to objects they occur in.
 We reformulate CGE to a multitask setup and use part nodes for segmentation and object nodes for classification. \textit{PartPred DCC} uses the part prediction network's scores for parts found in each segmentation hypothesis to calculate the consensus score from Equation \ref{eq:hypscore}.
-Finally, \textit{3D Capsule Networks}\cite{capsnet} aims to discover part prototypes through unsupervised reconstruction.
+Finally, \textit{3D Capsule Networks} \cite{capsnet} aim to discover part prototypes through unsupervised reconstruction.
 Segmentation is subsequently learned by a linear mapper from capsules to part labels.
+We give additional details about these baselines in the supplementary and also compare with the current SOTA for part class agnostic segmentation method, Learning to Group \cite{luo2020learning}, on unseen object classes.